-It's shocking how cheap a third party inspection is.
-A typical inspection with Asia Inspections is roughly $300.
-It's billed on what they call man day, i.e. what an inspector can perform in 8 hours.
-You will almost ever need more than one man day.
-This $00 includes all transportation and other expenses.
-China is a country of bountiful cheap labou and with a lot of factories (meaning there needs to be a lot of inspectors).
-Competition is fierce, hence the relatively low price.
-I went years without ever doing any type of third party inspection simply because I had no idea how little it would cost.
+It's shocking how cheap a third-party inspection is.
+A typical inspection with QIMA is roughly $300.
+It's billed on what they call man-day, i.e., what an inspector can perform in 8 hours.
+And for most situations, you will almost never need more than one man-day.
+This $300 includes all transportation and other expenses.

 What Amazon Sellers Need to Inspect For

-- Verify items are labeled and bar coded correctly (so they don't get rejected by Amazon)
+- Verify if the items are labeled and barcoded correctly (so they don't get rejected by Amazon)

-- Do some very basic product quality verification, i.e. make sure that the blue jeans I ordered are blue and not red
+- Do some very basic product quality verification, e.g., make sure the items are visually in perfect condition, make sure that the blue jeans I ordered are blue and not red

-The truth is that most Amazon sellers primarily want to inspects for quantity verification, bar coding and packaging, and to do some very basic visual confirmation that the products they're ordering look as they would expect.
+The truth is that most Amazon sellers primarily want to inspect for quantity verification, barcoding and packaging, and to do some very basic visual confirmation that the products they're ordering look as they would expect.
 In most cases, you don't know what else to test for until something goes wrong.

-There’s a few reasons to do a third party inspection:
+There are a few reasons to do a third-party inspection:

-- To avoid non-deliberate & careless mistakes from your Supplier
+- To avoid non-deliberate and careless mistakes from your supplier

 - Verify your shipment before final payment

-The vast majority of issues happen because of non-deliberate mistakes from your Supplier.
-Such mistakes I've experienced are things such as bar coding items incorrectly, putting Amazon carton labels on the inner cartons (i.e. inside) instead of on the outside, putting items in the wrong box, putting multiple items in one inner box to save space, and the list goes on.
-These aren't things your Supplier is doing to be malicious – they’re simply careless mistakes which happen for a variety of reasons.
-A third party inspection removes almost all the risk of these types of things happening.
+The vast majority of issues happen because of non-deliberate mistakes from your supplier.
+Such mistakes I've experienced are things like barcoding items incorrectly, putting Amazon carton labels on the inner cartons (i.e., inside) instead of on the outside, putting items in the wrong box, putting multiple items in one inner box to save space, and the list goes on.
+These aren't things your supplier is doing to be malicious.
+They're simply careless mistakes that happen for a variety of reasons.
+A third-party inspection removes almost all the risk of these types of things happening.

 Deliberate mistakes are harder to test for.
 You have to know your product inside-out in order to test for it.
-The most common type of deliberate mistake is substitution for inferior materials.
-In fact, Suppliers don't view this as malicious as if you didn't specify 600D polyester fabric in your Purchase Order then they will think it is perfectly acceptable to substitute you for 300D fabric (a fabric roughly half the quality of 600D Polyester).
+The most common type of deliberate mistake is the substitution for inferior materials.
+In fact, suppliers don't view this as malicious.
+For example, if you didn't specify 600D polyester fabric in your Purchase Order, then they will think it is perfectly acceptable to substitute you for 300D fabric (a fabric roughly half the quality of 600D Polyester).

-The last reason to do a third party inspection is to keep your Supplier on their toes.
-If they know a third party inspection is coming, or they know that you have a habit of conducting third party inspections, they'll be less likely to cut corners and take more care with your products.
-There’s a lot of companies who never do third party inspections.
-If your Supplier knows that you are a company who does do them, whose order do you think they're going to be more careful with?
+The last reason to do a third-party inspection is to keep your supplier on their toes.
+If they know a third-party inspection is coming, or they know that you have a habit of conducting third-party inspections, they'll be less likely to cut corners and take more care with your products.
+There are a lot of companies that never do third-party inspections.
+If your supplier knows that you are a company that does inspections, whose order do you think they're going to be more careful with?

-The following guide is based on the Asia Inspection interface.
-The principles remain the same no matter if you use them or not.
+The following guide is based on the QIMA interface.
+The principles remain the same whether you use them or not.

 You will need just a couple of things to start:

-Once you place your order with your Supplier inform them that you will be performing a pre-shipment inspection.
-If your order is already in production that is fine too but tell them as soon as possible about the inspection.
-In either case, ask your Supplier to email you a few days before the order will be complete.
-Once they inform you that your order is almost complete then book the inspection through Asia Inspection.
-Asia Inspection should only need a couple of days to arrange the inspection but by giving everyone as much notice as possible you avoid any delays.
+Once you place your order with your supplier, inform them that you will be performing a pre-shipment inspection.
+If your order is already in production, that is fine too.
+But tell them as soon as possible about the inspection.
+In either case, ask your supplier to email you a few days before the order will be complete.
+Once they inform you that your order is almost complete, then book the inspection through QIMA.
+QIMA should only need a couple of days to arrange the inspection, but by giving everyone as much notice as possible, you avoid any delays.

-Step 3: Sign Up for An Asia Inspection Account
+Step 3: Sign Up for a QIMA Account

 - Count your items to ensure they match your Purchase Order quantity